nus-cs2103-AY2324S2/ip/docs/README.md

 ```

 ### Saving the data
-Description: The data will be saved in the hard disk in the form of a txt file automatically after any command that changes the data.
+The data will be saved in the hard disk in the form of a txt file automatically after any command that changes the data.
 There is no need to save manually.

 ### Loading the data
-Description: The data will be loaded from the txt file in the hard disk when the application starts up.
+The data will be loaded from the txt file in the hard disk when the application starts up.
 >[!NOTE]
 > If it is the first time the application starts up, the application will automatically create the data file for storage.